mattermost/docs/source/process/feature-release.md

 1. **(Team) Daily Release Update Meeting**
     - Triage Jira tickets
-    - Decide when to cut next RC or final
 2. QA Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Post list of tickets to be fixed to the Release Discussion channel ([see example](https://community.mattermost.com/core/pl/65k77x3bnigw5f9ffohfxonnfy))
-    - Update Changelog “Known Issues” section with any significant issues that were found and not fixed for the final release
+    - Update Changelog "Known Issues" section with any significant issues that were found and not fixed for the final release
     - Update Release Discussion header with links to RC instances and testing spreadsheet ([template](https://community.mattermost.com/core/pl/db3sur4r53d9tyih1i4wrmi9wy))
     - Post release testing instructions to Release Discussion channel ([template](https://community.mattermost.com/core/pl/uprogtcqzpbk7nkmdkfnhqkcac))
     - DM reminders to team members who are not QA or devs, or who are new to release testing